(UPDATED MARCH 2018)

 Cibreo- For those of you serious culinarians out there, you might want to visit Cibreo for Easter.
 They also don’t have a special menu but rest assured that most things that Fabio Picchi (the head chef and mastermind behind the Cibreo empire) is magic and made with quality intent.
 The philosophy is Tuscan soul food, so expect something hearty but with classic service to match.
 All four Cibreo branded eateries on the Via De’ Macci strip will be open (the trattoria, ristorante, teatro del sale and the cafe’.)
 I personally would go for the caffe for the people watching value, the trattoria for simplicity and Teatro del Sale for the experience.
 Address: Via Andrea del Verrocchio, 8r (well, just for the Ristorante.)
 Phone:055 234 1100 http://www.edizioniteatrodelsalecibreofirenze.it/ CLOSED MONDAY

 Bonus Tip: Il Santo Bevitore will be open too on both days.
-Lovely ambiance, consistently good food, small plates kind of modern wine bar type of restaurant.
+Lovely ambiance, decent food, small plates kind of modern wine bar type of restaurant.
 Address: Via di Santo Spirito, 64/66 r, Phone: 055 211264

 OUTSIDE OF FLORENCE La Tenda Rossa will be doing some spectacular gastronomic festivities.
 This women-powered elevated wine & dining team of Natascia Sant’Andrea (sommelier) and Maria Probst (genius chef) are probably one of the very few I trust in Tuscany doing revisited gourmet fine dining, there is incredible creativity with their work and extreme passion, not only for their craft but for products of the territory.
 They think outside the box from sourcing pollo from eccentric chicken farmer Laura Peri who safeguards heritage varieties and her birds are wholly free-range, not to mention a meticulous selection with feed.
 To me, this is a huge deal since most commercial chicken farmers rear on corn feed, most of which is GMO.
 The details make a difference in raw material sourcing at Natascia and Maria get it.
 They put on fine pop-up events around the region.
 Any gastronomic endeavor is not done in vain by the team of La Tenda Rossa.
 Don’t miss either their Pasqua lunch menu at their restaurant in Cerbaia or the Pasquetta lunch just 2km from Florence city at Casa Barthel.
 FULL DETAILS FOR EASTER LUNCH AT LA TENDA ROSSA HERE and FULL DETAILS FOR THE POP-UP PASQUETTA MONDAY LUNCH AT CASA BARTHEL HERE You can also call or e-mail for more info: email@example.com +39 055 826132